generality/Recombination_rate_estimation/README.md

       -output_path

-Step3.py/Step4.py/Step5.py:
+step 3-5 (python):

-In this step, we convert gmap to rmap.
-Like Decode genetic method[4], we use the linear interpolation to calculate the SRR.
+In these steps, we convert gmap to rmap as that in the deCode project[4].
+We use the linear interpolation to calculate the SRR.

     Input parameters include: